FREQUENTLY ASKED QUESTIONS

 What is the Rutgers Global Sports Business (GSB) Program?

 The GSB program was approved by the Rutgers Board of Governors and the State of New Jersey in 2015.
-The program commences with its first class in the fall of 2016.
+The program commenced with its first class in the fall of 2016.

 This program is a natural outgrowth of the Sports Studies division of the Rutgers Department of Exercise Science and Sport Studies and recognizes the past and continuing success — at the undergraduate level — in preparing students for the world of sports business and administration, corporate sponsorship and branding, athletic representation, professional and recreational facilities ownership and management, hospitality and tourism, media and entertainment production, advertising and merchandising careers.